Samuel Thayer

 Crystal Brown

-Crystal Brown, of Inspired North, is an ethnobotanist, bio-regional herbalist, and writer/creative, focusing on wild edible food and medicinal plants and fungi.
+Crystal Brown, of Inspired North, is an ethnobotanical educatort, bio-regional herbalist, and writer/creative, focusing on wild edible food and medicinal plants and fungi.
 She assists students in developing connection to nature, self, and community through creative outdoor experiences that incorporate an integrative approach to health, wellness, and personal growth.
-She has a background working as a psychiatric mental health nurse with children, adolescents, and adults; and is a Wilderness First Responder.
-Crystal teaches foraging and herbalism classes and workshops in Eastern and Northwestern Wisconsin, for the public, private, and non-profit groups and schools, as well as programming to experiential educators throughout the Midwest working with youth and adults, including connecting nature/adventure experiences with mental health and trauma-informed education.
+She has a background working as a psychiatric mental health nurse with children, adolescents, and adults.
+Crystal teaches foraging and herbalism classes and workshops in Wisconsin, for the public, private, and non-profit groups and schools, as well as programming to experiential educators throughout the Midwest working with youth and adults, including connecting nature/adventure experiences with mental health and trauma-informed education.
+For more information, go to www.inspirednorth.com

-Crystal Brown, of Inspired North, is an ethnobotanist, bio-regional herbalist, and writer/creative, focusing on wild edible food and medicinal plants and fungi.
+Crystal Brown, of Inspired North, is an ethnobotanical educatort, bio-regional herbalist, and writer/creative, focusing on wild edible food and medicinal plants and fungi.
 She assists students in developing connection to nature, self, and community through creative outdoor experiences that incorporate an integrative approach to health, wellness, and personal growth.
-She has a background working as a psychiatric mental health nurse with children, adolescents, and adults; and is a Wilderness First Responder.
-Crystal teaches foraging and herbalism classes and workshops in Eastern and Northwestern Wisconsin, for the public, private, and non-profit groups and schools, as well as programming to experiential educators throughout the Midwest working with youth and adults, including connecting nature/adventure experiences with mental health and trauma-informed education.
+She has a background working as a psychiatric mental health nurse with children, adolescents, and adults.
+Crystal teaches foraging and herbalism classes and workshops in Wisconsin, for the public, private, and non-profit groups and schools, as well as programming to experiential educators throughout the Midwest working with youth and adults, including connecting nature/adventure experiences with mental health and trauma-informed education.
+For more information, go to www.inspirednorth.com

 Dwight Zietlow